sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*     */   private BorderSetting borderSetting;
 ```

-<p markdown="1" class="cn">This entity bean contains several nested entity beans of type `GeneralSetting`, `ProvisionSetting`, `PoolSetting` and `BorderSetting`.
-We will need to setup the data structures correctly if we want to reach certain parts of the code.</p>
+This entity bean contains several nested entity beans of type `GeneralSetting`, `ProvisionSetting`, `PoolSetting` and `BorderSetting`.
+We will need to setup the data structures correctly if we want to reach certain parts of the code.

 ```java
 /*      */   public StatusCode createLanFabric(LanFabricSetting fabric) {